Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the planning law enforcement regime and apply the relevant enforcement procedures and remedies in practical scenarios.
-When revising, focus especially on:
+For SQE2, you are required to understand the planning law enforcement regime and apply the relevant enforcement procedures and remedies in practical scenarios, with a focus on the following syllabus points:

 Test Your Knowledge